Blukdev/VFTMER/README.md

 # VectorFourierrTansformer [![](https://img.shields.io/badge/License-GPL-green)](https://github.com/Blukdev/BECBCT/blob/main/LICENSE) ![](https://img.shields.io/badge/OS-Windows/Linux-blue) ![](https://img.shields.io/badge/Author-Lampese-success) ![](https://img.shields.io/badge/Collaborator-KCN-success)
 Convert svg to "set.txt" (for BECBCT).

-This is a branch of the BECBCT project and the most important part.
+- This is a branch of the BECBCT project and the most important part.
+- This project belongs to the first phase of the command block import plan.
 ## How To Use
 ### Ready To Work
 You need to place a file named "rawvertexes.txt" in which the path of the svg is stored.
 (The path requirement of svg is exported by Adobe Illustrator)